 It got light and the rain stopped, so I thought I had better get up.
 At 7.30am, it was my latest start yet.
 I walked some paths but mostly quiet lanes to arrive in Rhayader at about 9.45am, in time for breakfast.

-Whilst I was walking across a play area to photograph a waterfall, I stopped concentrating and slipped over on a slab in the grass.
+Whilst I was walking across a play area to photograph a waterfall, I stopped concentrating and slipped over on a stone slab in the grass.
 Luckily I didn’t damage anything, just bruises, but I could have smashed my phone as I was checking my GPS at the time.
-Thank goodness it’s a tough phone as I dropped it straight on the screen.
+Thank goodness it’s a tough phone as I dropped it straight on the screen on the stone slab.

 I spent nearly 2 hours in a lovely cafe, eating a large cooked breakfast and drinking numerous pots of tea, while my clothes dried.